BVLC/caffe/docs/tutorial/layers.md

 * Sample

-        layers {
+        layer {
           name: "reshape"
-          type: RESHAPE
+          type: "Reshape"
           bottom: "input"
           top: "output"
           reshape_param {
+            shape {
-            num: 0  # copy the dimension from below
+              dim: 0  # copy the dimension from below
-            channels: 2
+              dim: 2
-            width: 3
+              dim: 3
-            height: -1 # infer it from the other dimensions }
+              dim: -1 # infer it from the other dimensions }
           }
+        }

-The `RESHAPE` layer can be used to change the dimensions of its input, without changing its data.
-Just like the `FLATTEN` layer, only the dimensions are changed, no data is copied in the process.
+The `Reshape` layer can be used to change the dimensions of its input, without changing its data.
+Just like the `Flatten` layer, only the dimensions are changed; no data is copied in the process.

 Output dimensions are specified by the `ReshapeParam` proto.
 Positive numbers are used directly, setting the corresponding dimension of the output blob.
 In addition, two special values are accepted for any of the target dimension values:

 * **0** means "copy the respective dimension of the bottom layer".
-That is, if the bottom layer has 2 channels, the top one will have 2 channels too, given `channels: 0` as target dimension.
-Since the default value of all the target dimensions is 0, omitting any of the target dimensions will also cause it to be copied.
+That is, if the bottom has 2 as its 1st dimension, the top will have 2 as its 1st dimension as well, given `dim: 0` as the 1st target dimension.
 * **-1** stands for "infer this from the other dimensions".
 This behavior is similar to that of -1 in *numpy*'s or `[]` for *MATLAB*'s reshape: this dimension is calculated to keep the overall element count the same as in the bottom layer.
-If this is not possible, an error is raised.
-Also, at most one -1 can be used in a reshape operation.
+At most one -1 can be used in a reshape operation.

-As another example, giving `num: 0, channels: -1, height: 1, width: 1` as parameters makes the layer behave in exactly the same way as the `FLATTEN` layer.
+As another example, specifying `reshape_param { shape { dim: 0 dim: -1 } }` makes the layer behave in exactly the same way as the `Flatten` layer.

 #### Concatenation